testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 4.
-Define default responses before every test to ensure a clean slate
+Deny all outgoing requests by default

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** What are global default responses, define in beforeEach, cleanup in afterEach.
-This ensure that if something was overriden, the next test doesn't suffer.
-One place to see all defaults.

-Downside: performance penalty, we measured 1ms.

-How to override, see bullet...
+:white_check_mark:  **Do:** Having all nocks defined doesn't guarantee, protect our borders.
+The nock.enableNetConnect

 <br/>